BillJr99/Ursinus-CS173/_pages/Labs/2DArrays/lab-gridgame.md

     - rtitle: "File I/O Activity"
       rlink: "../Activities/FileIO"
   questions:
-    - "What functions would you write to help you to solve this problem?"
+    - "What additional functions would you write to help you to solve this problem?"

 tags:
   - arrays